curl/everything-curl/ftp/ftps.md

 ## Common FTPS problems

-The single most common problem with FTPS comes from the fact that the FTP protocol (that FTP still mostly uses) uses a separate connection setup for the data transfer.
+The single most common problem with FTPS comes from the fact that the FTP protocol (that FTPS transfers lean on) uses a separate connection setup for the data transfer.
 This connection is done to another port and when FTP is done over clear text (non-FTPS), firewalls and network inspectors etc can figure out that this is FTP in progress and they can adapt things and rules for the new connection.

-When everything is encrypted, with FTPS, firewalls cannot see what is going on and no outside can dynamically adapt network rules or permission based on this.
+When the FTP control channel is encrypted with TLS, firewalls cannot see what is going on and no outsider can dynamically adapt network rules or permission based on this.